-- What is the program you are looking to major in?
+- Major.
+What is the program you are looking to major in?
 This is so very important.
 Only schools that offer a major in the program you are looking at should be on your shortlist.

-- Do you look forward to living the next few years in an urban or rural campus?
+- Urban vs. Rural.
+Do you look forward to living the next few years in an urban or rural campus?
 If you love the anonymity of a large city, a city college may be a good fit for you but if you love the idea of bonding with the neighboring community, an urban setting may be more suitable.

-- For some students, an outdoor hike may sound like the perfect way to spend the weekend.
+- Geographical Location.
+For some students, an outdoor hike may sound like the perfect way to spend the weekend.
 Others may shudder at the thought.
 Also, some students may seek their thrill skiing down icy slopes.
 For others, the thrill lies in riding the ways on a sunny beach.
 Location does have an impact on your overall college experience so if you have a choice, pick a college in the location that sounds most idyllic to you.

 Do Your Research

 Now that you know exactly what you are looking for, it’s time to start looking for those colleges that fit your requirements.
 Look into the academic programs, financial aid, location, student activities, campus life, and other factors of the college.
 Do this for all colleges of interest.
 Don’t forget to also compare your academic profile against that of the average student of that college.
-Accordingly list that college under the “Reach”, “Match” or “Safety” category.
+Accordingly list that college under the “Reach”, “Match” or “Safety” categories.

 Don’t be afraid of a long list.
 It’s better to have too many rather than too few colleges on your list.
 You can always go through the list again and keep shortening it down through the process of elimination.

 When you are finally down to the 10-15 colleges, you should have a balanced list with an average of 5 schools in each category.